- Bring your own pen for signing documents!

-The Massachusetts Supreme Judicial Court issued an updated order.
-Courthouses will reopen to the public for limited purposes, including some in-person proceedings, on July 13, 2020.
-But courts will continue to do most business over the phone or using videoconferencing.
+Courthouses reopened to the public for limited purposes, including some in-person proceedings.
+But courts continue to do most business over the phone or using videoconferencing.

 The Trial Court departments use the court system's COVID-19 webpage to notify the public about the kinds of hearings they will hold in person.